krakenjs/swaggerize-express/README.md

 ### Reply Function

 The `reply` function is provided to allow for model validation and error handling.
-In addition to acting as a `res.send` method, it also provides the following properties:
+In addition to acting as a `res.send` method, it also provides the following shortcut properties:

 - `_raw` - the raw `response` object.
 - `skip()` - acts as `next()`.